 - Prepare the fruit (core apples, remove unwanted seeds from other fruits, etc.) and cut up the fruit into manageable pieces.

 - Process the fruit in a blender, food processor or food mill until the mixture is relatively smooth.

 - Mix in the salt, spices, sweetener, and whey or water kefir.

-Step Two: Dry the Fruit Leather
+How To Dry the Fruit Leather:

-- Spread the fruit mixture on sheets of unbleached parchment paper or a silicon sheet that fits inside your food dehydrator, or on a baking sheet if using your oven.
+- Spread the cultured fruit mixture on sheets of unbleached parchment paper or a silicon sheet that fits inside your food dehydrator, or on a baking sheet if using your oven.
 Tip: If the mixture is very watery, try straining the mixture through a tea towel or tight-weave cheesecloth to thicken it up a bit.
 The strained juice is delicious to drink and contains beneficial bacteria from the culturing process.

 - Allow the fruit leather to dry overnight or for 8 to 24 hours.
 The exact length of time will depend on the temperature used and the thickness of the mixture.
 We recommend setting your oven or food dehydrator to 110°F or less to preserve the beneficial bacteria.

 - The fruit leather is done when it is smooth and no longer sticky.